Doesn't Man's Best Friend Deserve More than Life on a Chain?

 About Us

-My name is Emily, and I live in Little Rock, Arkansas.
-My journey began when my husband John and I rescued Boss, a.k.a.
+My name is Emily, and I live in Little Rock, AR.
+My journey began in 2000 when John and I rescued Boss, a.k.a.
 Lucky, from a yard where he was chained to a dilapidated doghouse.
 Lucky had thousands of fleas running all over his body.
 He was fed about twice a week and rarely had water.

-Lucky's eyes were totally dead when we first saw him.
-I will never forget the spark of life that came to his eyes when I crouched down and started talking to him.
-His eyes just lit right up when he received his first bit of human kindness.
+Lucky's eyes were dead when we first saw him.
+I will never forget the spark of life that came to his eyes when I crouched down and talked to him.
+His eyes lit up when he received his first bit of human kindness.

-Then we started this Web site, raised money for a local billboard, successfully lobbied for laws in Little Rock and North Little Rock prohibiting fixed-point chaining, and designed brochures about the laws that were mailed to all city residents in their water bill.
+We started this website, raised money for a local billboard, successfully lobbied for laws in Little Rock and North Little Rock prohibiting fixed-point chaining, and designed brochures about the laws that were mailed to all city residents in their water bill.

 Our billboard in Little Rock

 It haunts me to think of all of the loving dogs who are living their lives at the end of a chain with no comfort.
-But two people can only do so much!
+But one person can only do so much!
 The only way lasting change will happen is if everyone reading this decides to take just one step to help a chained dog!

 I rescued Teddy Junior from the shelter, where he had been abandoned.
 I love chow-chows - they are so gorgeous!
 I placed TJ into a great home.